 REALIZE PLANS FOR STATE-OF-THE-ART GAMING LAB

-New High-Tech Video Gaming Classroom Will Be Known as “The HP Gaming Lab”
+High-Tech Video Gaming Classroom Named “The HP Gaming Lab”

 EAST GREENWICH, RI - New England Institute of Technology (NEIT), one of the largest technical colleges in southeastern New England, and the Hewlett-Packard Company, one of the most innovative technology companies of the last century, have come together to bring to life the college’s plans for a high-tech game simulation lab, it was announced today by Allan Langer, NEIT’s Vice President for Development and Alumni Relations.

 The focal point of the joint venture is the equipment for the lab.
-HP and its local partner, CompUtopia, will provide New England Tech with powerful HP Z800 and Z200 Workstations, which will be exclusive to the lab, as students will use the new area to hone their skills within the new Video Gaming technology.
+HP and its local partner, CompUtopia, will provide New England Tech with powerful HP Z800 and Z200 Workstations, which will be exclusive to the lab, as students use the area to hone their skills.

 “For our video and gaming students, I can’t think of a better company to become involved with than Hewlett-Packard,” said Langer. “ I am very excited for our students and faculty.”